 I apologize in advance to the ghost of Anna May Wong...

 You can't do much worse with Fu Manchu films than Daughter of the Dragon!
-I've seen all the Christopher Lee movies, as well as the entirety of the Adventures tv series, and Daughter takes the cake!
+As someone who's seen just about every entry the series has to offer, from the Christopher Lee movies, as well as the entirety of the Adventures tv series, I can safely say that Daughter takes the cake!
 Its only contender may be the reputedly painfully unfunny Peter Sellers movie The Fiendish Plot of Fu Manchu!...

-Y'know, it's really not a good sign when you watch three Fu Manchu movies in a row, and the only thing they do is leave you with a taste for Fu Manchu, as they contain so few elements of the franchise they leave you feeling like you've just watched three-and-a-half hours of something almost entirely unrelated to Fu Manchu!
+Y'know, it's really not a good sign when you watch three Fu Manchu movies in a row, and the only thing they do is leave you with a taste for Fu Manchu, as they contain so few elements of the franchise they leave you feeling like you've just watched three-and-a-half hours of something almost entirely unrelated to the character!

 While two out of three of this trilogy are passable, I don't recommend them.
 The low quality of the seemingly only available prints online on Youtube are dreadful, and the movies themselves are just not all that great.
 Enter the terrible third entry, and you have a movie series that's not worth your time.
 The two Jess Franco Fu Manchu movies get a lot of crap, but I've seen them, and they're damn entertaining pulp movies, well worthy of the Fu Manchu name.
 Watch them, and the previous four entries in the Christopher Lee series, and also try and hunt down the Boris Karloff movie, or even the movie serial if you can find it cheaply, and you'll have a much better viewing experience than you would with this trilogy...